jsdw/jsdw.github.io/content/posts/kubernetes/index.md

 One of the issues with creating Pods manually is that if they are terminated for whatever reason, they won't be recreated.
 Your Pod configuration is like a cookie-cutter that cuts out some cookies and then has nothing more to do with them.

 Controllers in Kubernetes control some aspects of how Pods are created, restarted, and updated.
-To use a controller, you'll define what a Pod looks like in the same way as we've looked at, but provide other configuration describing things like how many instance of that Pod should be running.
+To use a controller, you'll define what a Pod looks like in the same way as above, but provide other configuration describing things like how many instance of that Pod should be running.
 A common controller is a *Deployment*, which coordinates the creation of *ReplicaSets*, whose job it is to make sure a certain number of copies of some Pod are always running.

 While you can create ReplicaSets directly, Deployments are more powerful, and almost always what you want to be using.
 That said, since they build on each other, it's a good idea to look at how ReplicaSets work first.